What Is Remote Work? A Guide to Understanding the Future of Work

-Temporarily remote: Thee companies are 100% remote, but only for a period of time.
+Temporarily remote jobs are 100% remote, but only for a period of time.
 For example, many people were temporarily remote during the COVID-19 pandemic.

-Partially remote: Also called hybrid, these companies have setups where workers are remote for some time but physically present at a specific location for certain activities.
+Partially remote, also called hybrid work, refers to setups where workers are remote for a portion of time but are physically present at a specific location for certain activities.

-Remote-friendly: These companies permit a hybrid working arrangement.
-Hybrid is when employees can work from home occasionally but must come into the office at least some of the time, depending on company policy.
+Remote-friendly refers to a company that permits a hybrid working arrangement where employees can work from home occasionally but must come into the office at least some of the time, depending on company policy.

-Remote-first: These companies treat remote work as the default.
-With a remote-first approach, the company may have centralized office space or encourage coworking spaces.
+Remote-first companies treat remote work as the default.
+With a remote-first approach, the company may have centralized office space or encourage the use of coworking spaces.
 But they do not expect employees to work in person with any regularity.

 There are different terms used to describe remote work.
 Here is a short terminology round-up: